CSCC Awards & Grants

 Winner Statement

 The CSCC Award for Innovation in Laboratory Medicine is presented to a clinical laboratory in Canada that has distinguished itself by outstanding accomplishment through innovation in the field of clinical chemistry, pathology, or laboratory medicine.
-The 2025 recipient is the GENCOV research study.
+The 2026 recipient is Alberta Precision Laboratories (APL).
+The Clinical Chemist team innovated with a provincial testing program for hemoglobinopathies.

 Past Winners